Kodeworks/kodeworks.no-poc/README.md

 ### [paths-filter](https://github.com/dorny/paths-filter)

-Used for change-detection, so that steps unrelated to changes don't have to be executed.
+Used for change-detection, so that steps unrelated to changed files don't have to be executed.

 ## Continous Deployment